 Additionally, there has yet to be a large backlash against this practice to date by the fans of the sport, a situation that would no doubt spur them to take what I believe are needed drastic measures to put a stop to team orders.
 So, as a result, I am led to believe that NASCAR, in agreeing to comment and explain their position on the matter, truly does not see it as I do – a train wreck just waiting to happen.

 Now, Mr. Poston may be correct and sponsors will not tolerate the practice to the extent of team owners giving away wins to another team.
 But where were they when Biffle gave up his 12th-place finish, and Mears his fifth-place result?

-Further, drivers should be protected from even being asked to “take one for the team.”
-I sincerely doubt that there is a driver in NASCAR that truly wants to give up a hard fought position; by being asked to pull over, they’re being put in a true “no win situation.”
-NASCAR should make it mandatory that every owner provides specific language in the driver’s contract protecting them from being subjected to “team orders,” for any position and for any reason.
+Further, drivers should be protected from even being asked to take one for the team.
+I sincerely doubt that there is a driver in NASCAR that truly wants to give up a hard fought position; by being asked to pull over, they’re being put in a true no-win situation.
+NASCAR should make it mandatory that every owner provides specific language in a driver’s contract protecting them from being subjected to team orders for any position and for any reason.

-And to that the difficult issue of policing a “whistleblower” program, designed to catch those violating the rules, and the sport would be in much better shape.
+And to that the difficult issue of policing a whistleblower program, designed to catch those violating the rules, would put the sport in much better shape.
 Under my proposal, should anyone present to the sanctioning body that teams conspired to intentionally skew the result of an event, they would be handsomely rewarded – to the tune of $10 million or more.